Back

 Reinforce a sense of time-keeping

 Also, this has a side effect of reinforcing verb tenses, one of the most difficult aspects of learning English.
-Be sure to use proper grammar when talking about the past and future.
+Be sure to use proper grammar when talking about the past and the future.

 Our Tribeca Preschool Can Help Your Child Succeed